reisir/settings/README.md

 ## TO-DO:
  - [ ] Refactor `Pipe-Variable` and `Pipe-Category`
+   - [ ] Make categories and variables have Name defaulted to Key if Name not found during parsing
+       * This is mostly because I want the error logs to have access to the Name
  - [ ] Make a better way to disable the changing of variables
  - [ ] Slider template
  - [ ] Write wiki for templates